Azure-Samples/azure-search-power-skills/Vision/PID/README.md

 3. Save the image ```docker commit {container id from previous step} pidskill```
 4. Push the image to the container registry ```docker push {containerregistry}.azurecr.io/pidskill```

-Once the image is in the container registry, you can now create anAzure function to deploy that image to.
+Once the image is in the container registry, you can now create an Azure function to deploy that image to.

 1. In the portal, create a new Azure Function App
 2. Select the Docker Container option, provide a valid function name
 3. Once the deployment is complete, navigate to the resource, select ```Container settings```
 4. Select Azure Container Registry for the Image Source
 5. Select the registry, image and tag
-6. Select continuous deployment to On to ensure that the skill is updated when a new image is uploaded
+6. Set continuous deployment to On to ensure that the skill is updated when a new image is uploaded
 7. Save your changes

 Your skill should now be configured and you can now navigate to the Functions menu, select the app and get the function URL.